Mara-Li/obsidian-explorer-hider/README.md

 The settings allow:
 - Choosing between to save the CSS in a snippets (in your `.obsidian/snippets` folder) or directly inject the CSS in the page.
 Use this if, for example, you want to keep the folder hidden without using the plugin (for example with disabling or uninstalling it).
 - Creating new rules, based on a string.
 Using attribute selector, you can hide multiple file or folder at once.
-For example, to hide all the files in a folder, you can set `[startswith] <PathtoFolder>`.
+For example, to hide all the files in a folder, you can set `[startswith] <path>`.
 See [CSS attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) for more information.

 Each attributes correspond to: